loboris/MicroPython_K210_LoBo/README.md

   * Full featured **mqtt module** (written in C) with callbacks on all events
   * **FTP Server** and **Web Server** provided as **frozen modules**
 * **usqlite3** module, data base on internal flash or SD Card, in-memory database supported
-* **Boot menu**, invoked by external pin, is provided which can help solve some issues.<br>Options to prevent loading of *boot.py* and/or *main.py*, force format of the internal file system, load the default configuation ...
+* **Boot menu**, invoked by external pin, is provided which can help solve some issues.<br>Options to prevent loading of *boot.py* and/or *main.py*, force format of the internal file system, load the default configuration ...
 * Many **configuration options** can be configured directly from MicroPython (saved on Flash):
   * running two MicroPython instances
   * heap and stack sizes